delleceste/brutefir-conf/README.md

 #  The old.pos/ directory
 Configuration files referring to older speaker / listening positions shall be moved here to avoid cluttering the main directory

-# The scripts/ directory
+# The drc.sh script

-Contains the *drc.sh* bash script, that starts the *brutefir* convolution engine.
+The *drc.sh* bash script shall be located in the main folder.
+It starts the *brutefir* convolution engine.
-Accepts one parameter, e.g. *eq1*.
-Calls *brutefir brutefir-eq1.conf*.
-If the parameter equals *off*, brutefir is stopped.
+Accepts one parameter, e.g. *current*.
+Calls *brutefir brutefir-current.conf* (the current configuration) If the parameter equals *off*, brutefir is stopped.

-Additionally, the scripts calls *mpc* (MPD control application) so that the audio device in *MPD* is switched to the *loopback* device targeted by brutefir or to the native device (if the parameter is *off*)
+Additionally, the script calls *mpc* (MPD control application) so that the audio device in *MPD* is switched to the *loopback* device targeted by brutefir or to the native device (if the parameter is *off*)

+# The filters/ directory

+Contains the filters, each under a directory named after the speaker distance from the front wall.
+For example, a dir named *120* shall contain filters designed for speaker placement at 120cm from the front wall.
+Further documentation shall define other distances, such as the listening position.

+To simplify and minimize editing the brutefir configuration file, two symbolic links:
+- LF.raw  (Left Filter)
+- RF.raw  (Right Filter)
+shall point to the *.raw* filter in use for the *current* configuration.

+# The doc/ directory
+It shall contain at least two plots (PNG format), each one with two curves: uncorrected and corrected:
+- current.amplitude.png: amplitude
+- current.phase.png: phase

 # The etc/systemd directory